-"Our commitment to paying dividends and efficient management of capital remains.
-The Board will review the dividend policy and look to recommence dividends in full year 2018," Mr Stiassny said.
+Tower has inherently strong cash flows and a long history of paying dividends to shareholders.
+Tower's Board and management team remain strongly committed to paying dividends and to the efficient management of capital.
+The Board will review the dividend policy and look to recommence dividends in FY18.